 Things to note here:

 - The default page for job seekers displays jobs within a 60-mile radius of their location.
 This can be adjusted.
+Think about this carefully - specifically if the role is remote.

 - Potential talent can also subscribe to the RSS feed with updates on job openings.